kabutor/liveusb/README.md

 ```
 ## EFI Secure Boot

 Some theory about secure boot, the way it works (AFAIK) a signed efi file is needed in order to boot the computer, the shimx64.efi was signed by Microsoft and it's the first thing needed to boot.
+Also shimx64.efi are signed by each distribution, canonical or debian.
+While testing I can say that with old more laxes UEFIs it doesn't matter the shim you are using, on more modern, more robust UEFIs you need the shim of the distribution you are booting, as those are also signed by them.
 Then it passes to the grubx64.efi, that needs to be signed as well, you can use sbverify from sbsigntools to check the signature.
 In this repo I am using the next files:

 ```
+(the shim signature is the same but not the internal certificate)

-$ sbverify --list shimx64.efi
+$ sbverify --list shimx64_{debian/ubuntu}.efi
 warning: data remaining[809336 vs 934240]: gaps between PE/COFF sections?
 signature 1
 image signature issuers: